hashicorp/terraform-provider-azurerm/website/docs/r/storage_share_file.html.markdown

 * `name` - (Required) The name (or path) of the File that should be created within this File Share.
 Changing this forces a new resource to be created.

-* `share_name` - (Required) The name of the File Share where this File should be created.
-Changing this forces a new resource to be created.
+* `storage_share_id` - (Required) The Storage Share ID in which this file will be placed into.

-* `storage_account_name` - (Required) The name of the Storage Account within which the File Share is located.
 Changing this forces a new resource to be created.

 * `directory_name` - (Optional) The storage share directory that you would like the file placed into.
 Changing this forces a new resource to be created.